patrick-zippenfenig/environmental-data-management-notes/README.md

 Over recent years, Open-Meteo has integrated weather models from all major national weather services, along with reanalysis models like ERA5, ERA5-Land, and CERRA, making them available through its time-series API.

 Each weather service utilizes its own distribution systems, conventions, and file formats.
 While most use GRIB or NetCDF formats, the content, naming conventions, structure, projections, available parameters, and forecast horizons vary for each weather model.
-This diversity makes it challenging to gain a comprehensive overview of the available open data across various national weather services.
+This diversity makes it challenging to get a good overview of the available open data across various national weather services.
 Open-Meteo addresses this by consolidating all data sources into a unified naming scheme, striving for consistency despite the constant changes introduced with each new model.

 To manage this diversity, specialized routines for downloading and converting data are implemented for each weather model.
 The model runs are downloaded as promptly as possible to ensure the most up-to-date forecasts.
 This process has been refined over the years to handle the substantial data volume efficiently: